 As March the 1st is officially the feast of St David, then it’s typical to find Cawl, a Welsh stew made of lamb and vegetables, on the menu.
 Quite ironic as David himself was a vegetarian!
 We’re sure he would approve of Te Bach though, which is tea with bara brith (a traditional fruit cake made with tea and mixed spices) and pice bach, or Welsh cakes, all of which are traditionally eaten on this day.

-This year marks the 10th anniversary of the St Davids Dragon Lantern parade.
-It’s being held on Saturday, March the 2nd so that everyone is able to take part.
-Join hundreds of community groups, children and even the Air Squadron Corps band as they take to the streets of the ancient city of St Davids with dragon lanterns in tow!
-Festivities begin at 5:30 pm from Oriel Y Parc.
+The St Davids Dragon Parade is a fantastic event for all the family.
+It’s being held on Saturday 2nd March so that everyone is able to take part.
+Join hundreds of community groups, businesses and children as they take to the streets of the ancient city of St Davids with dragons in tow!
+Festivities begin at 11am from Oriel Y Parc.

-If feasting is your idea of a celebration, then why not take part in the annual St Davids Day Cawl Competition?
-That’s right, from 1 pm you get to turn up at St Davids City Hall, taste hundreds of bowls of delicious traditional broth, and help judge the winner of the coveted Golden Ladle!
+If feasting is your idea of a celebration, then why not head to the annual Cawl Competition?
+That’s right, from 11.30am – 1.30pm you get to turn up at St Davids City Hall, taste bowls of delicious traditional broth made by various businesses and individuals around St Davids, and help judge the winner of the coveted Golden Ladle!
 What’s not to love?!

+As well as popping in to St Davids Cathedral, a walk out to St Non’s is well worth it, especially over this special weekend.
 A chapel was built on the spot where St David was born and is named after his mother.
-The ruined chapel and well of St Non can still be visited.
-There is now also a retreat and modern chapel on this site and they all sit on a beautiful, wild, coastal spot on the coast path on the outskirts of the city.
+The ruined chapel and well of St Non can still be visited and there is now also a retreat and modern chapel on this site.
+They all sit on a beautiful, wild, coastal spot on the coast path on the outskirts of the city.

-There are many gorgeous cafes in and around St Davids, so if you’re after a gentler celebration, then why not visit the cathedral named after the man himself, and then pop into one of the local eateries for a Welsh cake or three?
-The Refectory at the Cathedral itself has been recently renovated into a beautiful café and art space and serves home made and gluten free treats.
+There are many gorgeous cafes in and around St Davids.
+So why not visit the cathedral, and then pop into one of the local eateries for a Welsh cake?
+The Refectory at the Cathedral itself has recently become home to the beloved Mamgu Welshcakes, and a visit is simply a must.